 The second phase of the SC-II project focuses on the Booking/Order Process and the enhancement to the standards and guidelines in order to support it.
 It should also be clear that we are talking about the interactions (on the wire) between trading partners that support the Booking/Order Process not the internal business processes.
-Initially the effort will be centered on standards alignment.
-The team will define business use cases, business rules and define the messages and interfaces needed to support the Booking/Order Process.
-Once defined the project member companies will shift their focus to the implementation of the Booking/Order Process.
+Initially the effort was centered on standards alignment.
+The team defined business use cases, business rules and define the messages and interfaces needed to support the Booking/Order Process.
+Once defined the project member companies shift their focus to the implementation of the Booking/Order Process messages.

 The companies that commit to the SC-II project are committing to participate in both phase one and two of the project.

 Participating in the SC-II project offers AgGateway member companies a number of benefits.
 AgGateway’s collaborative project process is a proven methodology that yields results.
 In addition to helping shape the standards for the seed industry, project participants will also benefit from sharing best practices and building a working solution together with learning in the industry.
 They’ll put new technology and the latest AgGateway standards into practice and hopefully gain greater efficiency and improved customer satisfaction.

 If you are interested in learning more or interested in participating in the project should contact Nancy Appelquist (Project Manager - email@example.com ).